agda/agda/doc/user-manual/language/type-based-termination-checking.rst

       minus x zero = x
       minus (suc x) (suc y) = minus x y

 We see that in the first two branches, the result of the function is equal to the first argument.
 In particular, we see that the "size" of the first argument is preserved in the output.
-Assuming that this function returns a natural numbers of size not bigger than the first argument, we can also analyze the third branch and confirm this assumption.
-The type-based checker can comprehend this and adjusts the size types of ``minus``.
-If its original size type was ``t₁ → t₂ → t₃``, then the modified type would be ``t₁ → t₂ → t₁`` to reflect the size-preservation behavior.
-It's noteworthy that for inductive functions, size preservation attempts to check whether there is a size in the codomain of the signature that can be equal to some size in the domain.
+Assuming that this function returns natural numbers of size not bigger than the first argument, we can also analyze the third branch and confirm this assumption.
+The type-based checker can comprehend this and adjust the size types of ``minus``.

-This behavior has useful consequences: consider a division of two natural numbers.
-We can write a function of division in Agda with the meaning that number ``x`` is divided on ``y + 1``.
+This behavior has useful consequences.
+For example, consider a function of division for two natural numbers.
+We can write this function in Agda meaning that number ``x`` is divided on ``y + 1``.
 With the help of size preservation, the following function passes termination check:

 ::